We are not human beings having a spiritual experience. We are spiritual beings having a human experience. – Pierre Teilhard de Chardin

 Turn the Tables on Customer Complaints

-Angry customers are always good for the business.
+Angry customers are always good for business.
 The effective complaint management system is the process of organization, handling, managing, and responding to customer complaints in a fast and reliable way.
 A well-established protocol and transparency are needed for handling customer complaints.

 With the help of Kapture CRM software, you can easily raise tickets and assign it based on the department and priority.
 If the retail business had Kapture’s CRM, Carl’s complaint would have converted into an escalation and a ticket would have been raised.